 What if the demand letter doesn’t work?

-If the demand letter doesn’t work, then consider going to court.
+If the demand letter doesn’t work, then consider going to court or hiring a collection agent.
 The playing field is much more level these days and foreign companies are having success at winning court cases.
 The good news is that the process is far less expensive than in the West and a decision is usually made in a short period of time, unlike US court cases that can take years to complete.